Asbestos Exposure and 9/11

-Although the original terms of the Zadroga Act only offered compensation from 2011 to 2016, Congress voted to reauthorize the program in 2015, extending coverage for another 75 years.
+Although the original terms of the Zadroga Act only offered compensation from 2011 to 2016, Congress voted to reauthorize the program in 2015.

 The renewal was intended to secure lifetime health care for qualified claimants, who may develop asbestos-related illnesses, such as mesothelioma, decades after their exposure to 9/11 dust.
 However, in February 2019, the fund’s administrator announced there wasn’t enough in the fund to pay all pending and projected claims.